Talking feels canceled when I stand alone

 Say it is not impossible.
 Place

-your fowers on the sill inside me.
+your flowers on the sill inside me.